-Then there is the whole issues of expectations.
+Then there is the whole issue of expectations.
 In my life Before Fibro (B.F.)
-I was a graduate student, planning on working in international health projects as an applied anthropologist (like HIV/AIDS or malaria programs).
-I travelled a lot and wanted to live all over the world.
+I was a graduate student, planning on working on international health projects as an applied anthropologist (like HIV/AIDS or malaria programs).
+I traveled a lot and wanted to live all over the world.
 Now, that’s never gonna happen.
-It’s something I am sad about at times, but I have mostly reconciled myself to.
+It’s something I am sad about at times, but I have mostly reconciled myself to it.
 I try to move forward and plan new plans.

 There is the appeal of tangible accomplishment as you see students learn.
 There is very little that is tangible about chronic illness.
 Improvements in health fluctuate.
 Hobbies can definitely help to fill this void.
 I find doing calligraphy gives me a sense of accomplishment.
 Blogging too.
 But I still feel a gap that I want to fill, a need to contribute beyond my own personal life to improve someone else’s.
 I’m excited to volunteer tutor for the library, two hours a week.
 I think that’s manageable.
 Maybe it won’t go beyond that, into work.
 That would be ok too.

 I’d also like to be able to contribute financially to my family, even if it’s only enough for a vacation.
 This is a side benefit though and not one I want to count on.
 Living as a couple on one income is a stretch but we’re fortunate we are able to.
 I’m just not able to work enough to make a big difference.
 But I would be really excited to earn a paycheck.

 After beginning this post I came across a quote by J.K.
 Rowling (Albus Dumbledore):